Eileen Gu: Nationality and citizenship

+In February 2025, the Beijing city government released a document about spending US$6.64 million for the training of Gu and fellow US-born athlete Zhu Yi, though later their names were removed from the document and articles on the topic were censored on several Chinese websites.

 Sponsorships, endorsements, and modeling career

 As a "young American freestyle champion" at Nanshan Ski Resort, Gu had sponsorships in China at nine years old through connections with the resort's owner and China's ski industry.
 These included several Chinese sponsors, The North Face, and CCTV9.

-Even before the start of the 2022 Winter Olympics, Gu was the face of multiple brands in China.
-Gu fronts at least 23 brands in China across sports, fashion, and banking.
-Some of her partnerships in China include Mengniu Dairy, Luckin Coffee, JD.com, China Mobile, People's Insurance Company of China, Bank of China, and Anta Sports.
-According to marketing expert Jerome Lau, "Gu can be perceived as a bridge for brands to resonate with the consumers in the China market."
-Gu's status as a leading sports star in China is reported to have earned her over US$30 million in endorsements and advertising contracts in 2021 alone.
+Prior to the start of the 2022 Winter Olympics, Gu was the face of multiple brands in China.
+Gu has endorsed brands in China across sports, fashion, and banking.
+Some of her partnerships in China include Mengniu Dairy, Luckin Coffee, JD.com, China Mobile, People's Insurance Company of China, Bank of China, Anta Sports, and Bosideng.
+It was reported that she earned over US$30 million in endorsements and advertising contracts in 2021 alone.
 According to media reports, her average fee per endorsement increased from $1 million in 2021 to $2 to $2.5 million in 2022.

 In the U.S., Gu is represented by IMG Models.
 She has appeared on the covers of magazines such as the Chinese editions of Harper's Bazaar, Elle, Cosmopolitan, GQ, Marie Claire, V, L'Officiel, and Vogue.
-Gu has been featured in campaigns for Western luxury brands such as Fendi and Gucci.
-She is a brand ambassador for IWC Schaffhausen, Tiffany & Co., and Louis Vuitton.
-She is a Red Bull sponsored athlete and a founding member of Victoria's Secret's VS Collective.
+Gu has been featured in campaigns for Western luxury brands including Louis Vuitton and Tiffany & Co. and is a brand ambassador for IWC Schaffhausen.
+She is a Red Bull-sponsored athlete, a founding member of Victoria's Secret's VS Collective, and has an endorsement deal with Porsche.

+In 2023, Forbes listed Gu as the second-highest paid female athlete in the world.
+In 2024, she was the world’s third highest paid female athlete.

+In August 2025, consumer electronics company TCL appointed Gu as a global brand ambassador.

 Personal life

-Gu was raised by her mother, Yan Gu, and maternal grandparents.
-In 2002, a year before Gu was born, Yan Gu's sister Ling died in a car crash.
+Gu was raised by her mother and maternal grandmother.
+In 2002, a year before Gu was born, Gu Yan's sister Gu Ling died in a car crash.
 Gu's mother decided to name her 爱凌 (Ailing), literally translating to "Love Ling", in her sister's honor.
 In China, she uses the nickname "青蛙公主" ("Frog Princess") on her Chinese social media accounts.
 The nickname comes from a green helmet she once wore during competition.

 Gu speaks fluent Mandarin Chinese and English.
 She plays the piano as a hobby.
 In May 2022, Gu mentioned that she had converted to Buddhism.

+During the 2024 Summer Olympics, Gu and Leon Marchand were filmed dancing and being close to each other in a night club.
+The video went viral on social media.